-I will do everything in my power to avoid going to the doctor when I’m hurt.
-Through trial and error, I have discovered 9 ways NOT to treat an injury.
+I will do everything in my power to avoid going to the doctor when I’m hurt; through trial and error, I have discovered nine ways NOT to treat an injury.

 I found over 40 synonyms listed for the word ‘HURT,’ but ‘FINE’ is not listed.
 That surprised me.
 My typical response to any inquiry about my feelings is to say, “I’m fine.”
 This is especially true when I am hurt.

-I have observed other men, in obvious discomfort, saying they were fine.
+In obvious discomfort, I have observed other men saying they were fine.
 A wounded boxer might not be able to stand, walk straight, or see, but he will tell his corner that he is fine.

 The axiom, “What doesn’t kill you only makes you stronger,” doesn’t always apply.